marktriggs/archivesspace-wiki/Home.md

 Additional developer documentation can be found throughout the application's code base in `README.md` files.

 ### Source Code
-The master branch of the [`archivesspace/archivesspace`](https://github.com/archivesspace/archivesspace) repository is the current stable-for-testing release of the code.
+The master branch of the [`archivesspace/archivesspace`](https://github.com/archivesspace/archivesspace) repository is the current stable of the code.
 During the initial development phase, new versions were released every two weeks.

-The [`hudmol/archivesspace`](https://github.com/hudmol/archivesspace) repository is the upstream repository with active development.
+The [`hudmol/archivesspace`](https://github.com/hudmol/archivesspace) repository has been the upstream repository with active development.

 ## Historical information